-As in many other countries, where economic and democratic development processes have not yet been completed, corruption is an important problem in the northern part of Cyprus.
-One needs only to look at the run up to the most recent parliamentary elections held in January 2018 to see how corruption dominated the whole campaign process, and the coverage of corruption within the government program of the coalition government established afterwards.
+As in many other countries, where economic and democratic development processes have not yet been completed, corruption is an important problem in the northern part of Cyprus in the context of good governance or lack thereof.
+One needs only to look at the run up to the most recent parliamentary elections held in January 2018 to see how corruption dominated the whole campaign process, and the coverage of corruption within the government program of the four-party coalition government established afterwards.

-One of the most prominent reference sources for corruption around the world is the Corruption Perceptions Index1, which is annually prepared by Berlinbased international non-governmental organization Transparency International since 1995.
+One of the most prominent reference sources for corruption around the world is the Corruption Perceptions Index2, which is annually prepared by Berlin-based international non-governmental organization Transparency International since 1995.
 The northern part of Cyprus is not included in this index where 180 countries and regions around the world are ranked based on the corruption perceptions in the public sector; therefore, we do not have any comprehensive data with regard to the corruption perception in the northern part of Cyprus.
 With the vision of filling this gap and providing scientific findings for decision makers and the wider public on the level of corruption, we have started conducting research on the corruption perception in the northern part of Cyprus in 2017 on behalf of Friedrich Ebert Stiftung.
-This report is the third product of this effort.
+This report is the second product of this effort.

 This study is planned to be repeated on an annual basis.
-In the study published in 2018, we said "this study should be seen as the first step or even a pilot study of a long-term endeavor" and stated that our aim for the future studies is to eliminate the deficiencies from the first study.
-Therefore, we noted that the feedback and recommendations of readers are important in reaching more accurate results, which will in turn, render it possible to make better policy recommendations.
+In the study published in 2018, we said "this study should be seen as the first step or even a pilot study of a long-term endeavor" and stated that our aim is to eliminate the important in reaching more accurate findings, which will in turn, render it possible to make better policy recommendations.